yiwuen/Simple-Java-Game-Library/README.md

 # Simple Java Game Library (SJGL)
-Simple Java Game Library (SJGL) is an open-source game library that uses native Java libraries and some OpenGL/GLFW.
+Simple Java Game Library (SJGL) is an open-source game library that uses native Java libraries and some OpenGL/GLFW for developing graphic engines.
 This tool serves as a helper library containing and providing helper classes/methods.
 Its main purpose is to speed up the game development of Java games programmed using built-in Java libraries.
 Additionally, it also serves as an alternative to LWJGL for 2D Java games.

 ## Setting up the library
 SJGL is packaged into one .jar file.
 Head to the release page and install the latest .jar.